icaroperseo/helpfultweaks/README.md

 Mod for Minecraft to allow crafting and smelting vanilla items.

 All options are fully configurable (enable/disable).
-Take a look the config file: `Helpfultweaks.cfg`.
+Take a look the config file: `helpfultweaks.cfg`.

 ## Recipes